Last updated: 16 Mar 2021 | Reading time: 3.5 minutes | Watching time: 4 minutes

 In 2017, Facebook confused many of its users by releasing a new Messenger Lite app.
-Well, their mission wasn’t to confuse their users but to help them connect faster and cost-effectively with their friends.
+Well, their mission wasn’t to confuse but help users connect faster and cost-effectively with their friends.
 It’s been three years, and users still get confused about the two.
-The blog post explores the difference and covers Messenger vs. Messenger Lite (2020).
+The blog post explores the difference and covers Messenger vs. Messenger Lite (2021).

 Table of contents

-Messenger Lite for iOS is being removed from the App Store and will longer be available after 30 November 2020.
+Messenger Lite is no longer available for iOS.
+The app was removed on 30 November 2020.
 The installed app may or may not work as normal.
 Please read the official news here.

-Messenger original supports the SMS feature where you enable Messenger to send and receive messages.
+Messenger original supports the SMS feature to send and receive SMS.
 The option is not available on the light version.
 Moreover, you can’t create new groups in Messenger Lite, but it won’t stop you from sending and receiving messages in your groups.

 Finally, the classic chat heads feature is not available on the Messenger Lite app.
 Those features make Messenger Lite a perfect app for users who want to send and receive messages and make voice and video calls to individuals.
 I mentioned individuals because you can’t make group calls on Messenger Lite.

 So, what could be the reason for the reduced size?
 Of course, the reason for the less storage is fewer features, fonts and reduced pixels images.
-All the photos on Messenger Lite are compressed and pixel reduced, which take fewer data to travel to and forth.
-This, including data, saves install size, data, and cache storage.
+All the Messenger Lite photos are compressed and pixel reduced, which takes fewer data and storage.
+This also saves app data and cache storage.

-Furthermore, you don’t have the options to view product details, rate seller or buyer, and report about the item on Messenger Lite.
-These options available on Messenger original make buying and selling easier.
+Furthermore, you don’t have the options to view product details, rate seller or buyer, and report about the item.
+These options available on Messenger original to make buying and selling easier.

 The original Messenger app has two columns with conversations and people on the bottom.
 Your profile option on the top offers all the settings.
 You also have the camera, a new group, a new room, and active people option on the top.
 Messenger app can be quite confusing to navigate because of so many options.